lucpattyn/quarksql/README.md

 ```

 ```
- Boost 1.69 needs to be installed because the webserver runs on Crow C++
+ Boost 1.69 needs to be installed because the webserver runs on Crow C++ which is dependent on boost.
 ```
 Boost download instractions can be found [here](https://dev.to/lucpattyn/install-quarks-in-ubuntu-2004-and-above-1fcf)

-*If you face trouble compiling this project then the above link has full step by step instructions.
-ZeroMQ not used in this project, so not needed to be installed.
+However a zipped version of BOOST header is provided, so it's possible to extract and place in same third-party folder.
+Then the build will use the local version linking with the boost libs residing in the libs/thirdparties folder.
+If extracted properly, can save time of installing boost in the ubuntu system.

 ### Build